 - Goal: The emails are based on the reader’s actions, and what emails are sent depends on the behavior of the user.

 The tools are smart enough to know if you opened an email or note and sent an automated series of emails to what the subscribe will find useful.
-The automation process can even adapt to the lifecycle of one prospect and sent it on a specific time.
+The automation process can even adapt to the lifecycle of one prospect and sent it at a specific time.

 To keep your email automation successful, you need to monitor and improve your email campaigns.
 This can be done if you look into certain metrics like the open rates of emails the click-through rates of links and the unsubscribe rate.
 If you track the performance and make improvements, you can get the best results.

 Email marketing is about providing visitors useful and valuable content and products.
 With the right lead magnet, you can get subscribers for your different email list segments.
-So you can use email automatic with relevant and quality information.
+So you can use email automatically with relevant and quality information.

 If you write a polite and respectful and valuable email, you can reach your marketing goals.
 Make sure you provide the knowledge of what people asked for.